DamnLabs/.github/profile/README.md

 Hello! :wave:

-DamnLabs, operating under 'Damn', is a small cloud provider company that provides a modular whitelable Discord bot serice.
+DamnLabs, operating under 'Damn', is a small cloud provider company that provides a modular White-label Discord bot service.